DrSLDR/2048-automata/README.md

 * **Random Direction**
   Randomly moves the tiles around until it hits game over or the 2048 tile.
   Implemented as a proof-of-concept only.
+* **Random Available Direction** Evaluates which directions allow movement into empty spaces, but does not evaluate possibility of merges.
+If there are no more empty spaces, all directions are allowed temporarily.

 More advanced Automata will be implemented later.